cfirmalovani/tpm_registration_for_dmri/README.md

 # Tissue Probability Based Registration for Diffusion Weighted MRI

 # Introduction
-Multimodal approach for MRI registration using calculated tissue probability maps (TPM) of the brain.
+Multivariate approach for MRI registration using calculated tissue probability maps (TPM) of the brain, based on the work done in [Ido Tavor's Lab](https://www.tau.ac.il/~idotavor/) and [The Lab for Advanced MRI](https://beneliezer-lab.com/).

 This repository incorporates the source code and (in the future) usable pipeline of this method.

 keywords: Diffusion MRI, Tissue Segmentation, Multimodal, Registration

 ## Recent Updates

- - Uploaded first version of source files of our pipeline.
-Will add the actual pipeline after coding a usable UI.
+ - Uploaded textual UI for the DTI registration pipeline.

 # Instructions